Director’s Remuneration Strategy

 • This would give you one year towards qualifying for State Pension purposes

-• There will be a liability to Employers NIC of £225 per annum; however, if there is more than one eligible employee on the payroll then Employment Allowance would be claimed
+• There will be a liability to Employers NIC of £225 per annum; however, if there is more than one eligible employee on the payroll then the Employment Allowance could be claimed

 • Corporation tax savings outweigh NI cost